alexeysp11/workflow-lib/src/MeetPlanning/README.md

 # MeetPlanning

-`MeetPlanning` is an open-source application for managing your meetings.
+`MeetPlanning` is an application for managing your meetings.

 ## Common info